digitalcytometry/cytotrace2/cytotrace2_python/README.md

   pip install .
 ```

+Please note that the installation of the provided conda environment typically takes 10-20 minutes on a standard computer but can vary substantially, sometimes requiring up to an hour depending on system and conda version.

 __Optional:__
 For faster data reading, you can optionally install `datatable` (e.g., `pip install datatable` or `conda install -c conda-forge datatable`) if your OS and environment support it.
 If not installed, the code will default to using `pandas` for reading input files.